Durgadevi071997-DA/SYNTECXHUB_Students_Performance_Dashboard_Power-BI/README.md

 Students with consistent study habits tend to perform better academically.

 AI tools are commonly used for notes preparation, coding assistance, homework, and exam preparation.

 ## Conclusion

 The Student AI Usage and Academic Performance Dashboard provides valuable insights into the relationship between AI-assisted learning and academic achievement.
 By combining academic, behavioral, and AI-related factors, the dashboard supports data-driven decision-making for students, educators, and institutions.
 The project demonstrates how Power BI can transform educational data into meaningful and actionable insights.
-## Conclusion

-The Student AI Usage and Academic Performance Dashboard provides valuable insights into the relationship between AI-assisted learning and academic achievement.
-By combining academic, behavioral, and AI-related factors, the dashboard supports data-driven decision-making for students, educators, and institutions.
-The project demonstrates how Power BI can transform educational data into meaningful and actionable insights.
 ## Screenshots

 <img width="608" height="338" alt="Screenshot 2026-06-20 130426" src="https://github.com/user-attachments/assets/d124b603-f2f5-4a4a-b87c-3c77c97725be" />

-## Conclusion

-The Student AI Usage and Academic Performance Dashboard provides valuable insights into the relationship between AI-assisted learning and academic achievement.
-By combining academic, behavioral, and AI-related factors, the dashboard supports data-driven decision-making for students, educators, and institutions.
-The project demonstrates how Power BI can transform educational data into meaningful and actionable insights.